Minimal SU(6) Gauge-Higgs Grand Unification: Model

 Similarly, on the IR brane we can connect fermions of the same $G_{\rm SM}$ representations as

 corresponding, as Eq.~\eqref{eq:5d-fermion-UVyuk}, to the most general non-vanishing gauge invariant mass-mixings, given the fermionic BCs.

 With these ingredients, it turns out that our model can successfully accommodate all the different fermion masses of the three SM-like generations and all fermionic excitations can reside safely above current LHC limits.
 Among the latter, the ${\bf (3^*,1)}_{-2/3}$ sector, linked via the $M_u$ and $M_{\tilde{u}}$ brane masses, is particularly interesting since for non-vanishing $M_{\tilde{u}}$ its spectrum depends on the Higgs vev, meaning it will contribute to the Higgs potential.
-Therefore, although the brane Lagrangians may seem convoluted, every term has its own crucial role: $M_u$ connects the $\bf{15}$ and the $\bf{20}$, providing a mass for the up-type quarks, $M_{\tilde{u}}$ is relevant for EWSB, $M_d$ and $M_l$ lift the degeneracy between the down--type quarks and the charged leptons, and $M_\nu$ allows for light neutrinos.
+Therefore, every brane term has its own crucial role: $M_u$ connects the $\bf{15}$ and the $\bf{20}$, providing a mass for the up-type quarks, $M_{\tilde{u}}$ is relevant for EWSB, $M_d$ and $M_l$ lift the degeneracy between the down--type quarks and the charged leptons, and $M_\nu$ allows for light neutrinos (see e.g. \cite{Csaki:2003sh} on how to compute the spectrum with brane localized mass terms).